awalmer-rji/NYC-Evictions-Sonification/README.md

 4. Export and share

 **Materials in this Repository:**
-1. Python script: `nyc-evictions-data2midi.py`
+1. Python Method (folder): `nyc-evictions-data2midi.py`
-_Download this folder for materials needed to _
+_Download contents of this folder to create this sonification with Python._
-3. Jupyter notebook folder: `Jupyter Notebook Approach`
+2. Jupyter Notebook Method (folder): `Jupyter Notebook Approach`
+_Download contents of this folder to create this sonification with Jupyter Notebook._
-4. Data: `nyc-evictions.csv`
+3. Data: `nyc-evictions.csv`
+4. Script: `nyc-evictions-data2midi`
+5. Supplemental function file: `functions.py`
+_Inlucde this in your working folder manually define the str2midi function from audiolazy._
+6. MIDI output: `nyc-evictions.mid`

 ## Methods